kapsner/rBiasCorrection/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-Latest submit removes ggpubr as strong dependency.
+Latest submit updates appearance of errorbars in plots.